Chris-D-Turk/Valheim.Google.Cloud/README.md

 - check the logs: `cat /var/log/messages | grep -i "valheim-daemon"` or `tail -f -n 200 /var/log/messages`
 - view all processes (the server should appear as 'valheim_server'): `top`
 - check if the valheim process is running: `ps -A | grep -i "valheim"`

-TODO install  libatomic1, libpulse0, and libpulse-dev for crossplay support